JoE-Hollengott/Nani/README.md

 Requirements
 ============

-* Python 3.0 or higher
+* Python 3.2 or higher
-* Works on Linux, Mac OSX, BSD
+* Works on Linux, Mac OSX

 Install
 =======
-Download the zip or clone the repo
+Download the zip or clone the repo.
 Then run the setup.py

     sudo python3 setup.py install